Welcome!

 The 6-hour course is required for new supervisors.
 LCSWs who have two years of practice can become supervisors in KY.

-Next Webinar is TBA – “Go to Courses” to register!
+Go to Courses” to register!

-A Self Study course is ready!
+A Self-study course is ready!

 3-hour LCSW Supervision Renewal course

-Next webinar – TBA
+Next webinar – Oct 9, 2024

-A Self-study available
+A Self-study course is available

 Courses!